 How I decreased a background sync job time from 3 hours to 1 hour

-In this post, I explore how I made a simple optimization that saves a lot of time.
+In this post, I explore how I made a simple optimization that saved a lot of time.
 The actual synchronization algorithm has a lot more details.
-They are skipped to keep focus on this specific optimization.
+Those details are omitted to keep the focus on this specific optimization.

 Context